alabou/NMOS-MatroxOnly/NMOS With RTSP.md

 For a non-NMOS RTSP Sender, the use of aggregate and/or individual controls and the URL path of such controls is out of the scope of this document.
 An RTSP Receiver adapts, as a best effort, to the non-NMOS RTSP Sender.

 The SDP transport file of an RTSP Sender using the `urn:x-matrox:transport:rtsp` or `urn:x-matrox:transport:rtsp.tcp` transports is only about how to access, through TCP, the RTSP server control endpoint of such Sender.
-The client uses the `DESCRIBE` method to obtain information about the media streams available and uses the `SETUP` method to select/configure stream/sub-streams transport parameters.
+The client uses the `DESCRIBE` method to obtain information about the media streams available and uses the `SETUP` method to select/configure stream/sub-streams transport parameters such as the use of multicast or unicast.

 ## Use of Normative Language